dublx/nsq-view/README.md

 nsq-view
 ========

-View realtime NSQ messages in any topic from the comfort of your browser.
+View realtime NSQ messages from the comfort of your browser.

 # About